-\item E. Glasner, M. Megrelishvili, ``More on Tame Dynamical Systems'', In: Ferenczi S., Kulaga-Przymus J., Lemanczyk M. (eds) Ergodic Theory and Dynamical Systems in their Interactions with Arithmetics and Combinatorics.
+\item Eli Glasner, Michael Megrelishvili, ``More on Tame Dynamical Systems'', In: Ferenczi S., Kulaga-Przymus J., Lemanczyk M. (eds) Ergodic Theory and Dynamical Systems in their Interactions with Arithmetics and Combinatorics.
 Lecture Notes in Mathematics, vol 2213, pp 351--392, Springer, Cham, 2018.

-\item C. C. Graham, K.E.
-Hare, \emph{Interpolation and Sidon Sets for Compact Groups}, CMS Books in Mathematics, Springer, New York, 2013.